 Operations located outside the US and Canada, whose products have their final packaging or processing outside the US or Canada, are ineligible to export organic products under the US-UK equivalence program.
 In addition, operators located within the U.S. and Canada that produce or handle products that are ineligible for organic certification under the USDA NOP and Canada CFIA organic regimes may apply for certification under the UK DEFRA organic standard.
 These operations must be certified to the Regulation (EU) 2018/848 organic production and certification requirements.
 QCS is recognized by the European Commission in Regulation (EU) 2021/2325 and pursuant to Regulation (EU) 2018/848 as a control body with equivalent EU organic production and certification requirements.
-As of 2023, the UK has instated its own organic certification program under which QCS is recognized as a certificate of Inspection issued by QCS.
+As of 2023, the UK has instated its own organic certification program under which QCS is recognized as a certifier.
+All organic certified products exported to the UK must be accompanied by a valid Great Britain Certificate of Inspection issued by QCS.